Experiential Therapy for Young Adults in Recovery

 The activities are fun and often help young adults forget they are going through a therapeutic practice.
 It allows them to step outside of the clinical setting — often into the outdoors — where they can explore creative pursuits and forge connections with others.

-These creative pursuits — poetry writing, music, drama, art — can tap into issues that have long been buried and that can be used in discussion with person’s therapist.
-Some experiential therapies ask people to venture into nature, building confidence through physical challenges, whether it is water-based like surfing or kayaking or more adventure-oriented like hiking, ziplining or playing competitive games.
+These creative pursuits — poetry writing, music, drama, art — can tap into issues that have long been buried and that can be used in discussion with a person’s therapist.
+Some experiential therapies ask people to venture into nature, building confidence through physical challenges, whether it is water-based, like surfing or kayaking, or more adventure-oriented, like hiking, ziplining, or playing competitive games.
 Animal-assisted therapy, such as with horses, can help people re-learn how to reconnect and communicate better with others.
-The nurturing skills obtained also can be applied to self-care.
+The nurturing skills obtained can also be applied to self-care.

 Working under the direction of trained experiential therapists, the young adult can safely explore their negative feelings like anger, resentment and emotional pain and explore memories through the emotional release brought about by these hands-on experiences.